hash-define-organization/Newbies-2023/android/README.md

-Participants can list their basic web projects here
+Participants can list their basic android projects here

 # Happy Hacking!